History of City of Hope Phoenix

-The Cancer Treatment Centers of America, Phoenix specializes in treating mesothelioma and providing both treatment options and support therapies to ensure comfort throughout the process.
+The City of Hope Phoenix specializes in treating mesothelioma.
+The cancer center provides patients various treatment options and support therapies to ensure comfort throughout the process.

 Experts at the cancer center specialize in chemotherapy, immunotherapy, radiation therapy, surgery and targeted therapies such as anti-angiogenesis drugs to treat mesothelioma.
 Their team-based approach creates a multi-faceted treatment plan for patients, and they work to treat every stage of mesothelioma cancer.
 Therapies to reduce symptoms are also available for patients who experience side effects as a result of treatment or their condition.